juliaguida/oystercard/boris_bikes_advanced/8_using_instance_variables.md

 ### To complete this challenge, you will need to:

-- [ ] Write a feature test for docking a bike at a docking station
 - [ ] Write a unit test for the method you need to add to `DockingStation` to make docking possible
-- [ ] Pass both tests
 - [ ] Use an instance variable with `attr_reader` to do a full test-implementation cycle for the second User Story above
+- [ ] Manually test that your program behaves as expected, in IRB

 ### Hints

 <details><summary>CLICK ME</summary>
-  <li>As usual, we're starting this step of the challenge with a failing feature test.
-You've seen this kind of failure before - write a matching unit test and pass it in the simplest way possible.</li>
   <li>We now have a method for docking bikes, but it doesn't do anything.
-In order to implement the desired behaviour, a DockingStation object needs to have somewhere to stokre the Bike objects which get docked.
+In order to implement the desired behaviour, a DockingStation object needs to have somewhere to store the Bike objects which get docked.
 Ruby provides us with something called instance variables which are perfectly suited for this job.
 Take a look at the materials linked below for more information.</li>
   <li>Once you start to understand how instance variable operate, you can write your test.
 You want to be able to pass a bike as an argument to your dock method, and for that same bike to then be stored in your instance variable.
 Implement this behaviour and you're done!</li>
 </details>